The AA

 Though you can take out a used car warranty to help with any unexpected bills, and also look at having any used car mechanically inspected before buying, repairs are something you need to factor in and budget for.

 But what happens if repairs start becoming frequent, or if you’re confronted with a particularly expensive bill?
 Here we look at what’s cheaper – paying out for repairs or instead using that money for purchasing a car.
-These are -
+We're using these three cars as an example:

 vauxhall astra